CEO and Founder

 BS (with Highest Distinction) in Chemistry Worcester Polytechnic Institute (1976).

-20+ year career in industry with Air Products and Chemicals (1980-1985) and Engelhard Corporation (1985-2003) both, Fortune 500 $ multibillion US chemical companies, serving as Research Fellow and Manager of New Ventures at Engelhard, leading the company’s Blue Sky research group.
+20+ year career in industry with Air Products and Chemicals (1980-1985) and Engelhard Corporation (now a division of BASF, 1985-2003) both, Fortune 500 $ multibillion US chemical companies, serving as Research Fellow and Manager of New Ventures at Engelhard, leading the company’s Blue Sky research group.

 In his industrial career, Dr. Kuznicki was named 1996 New Jersey Inventor of the Year and received the 2002 Thomas Edison Award for the most important patent contribution by a scientist in industry in New Jersey.

-In 2004, Dr. Kuznicki began an academic career at the University of Alberta, being named the vinitial Alberta Ingenuity Fund Scholar.
+In 2004, Dr. Kuznicki began an academic career at the University of Alberta, being named the initial Alberta Ingenuity Fund Scholar.

 In 2011, Dr. Kuznicki was named Inaugural Distinguished Chemistry Alumnus at the University of Utah and appointed Adjunct Professor.

-Kuznicki’s 50+ patented inventions and 100+ refereed technical publications have substantially advanced the fields of water purification, natural gas upgrading, air separation and nuclear decontamination.'
+Dr. Kuznicki’s 60+ patented inventions and 100+ refereed technical publications have substantially advanced the fields of water purification, natural gas upgrading, air separation and nuclear decontamination.

 Key industrial and governmental collaborators have included IBM, General Electric, ExxonMobil, the Savannah River National Laboratories, and the Comprehensive Nuclear Test Ban Treaty Organization.

 In 2016, Dr. Kuznicki was named a Fellow of the National Academy of Inventors.